BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini/README.md

 If you prefer learning purely by example, check out [Block-break](https://github.com/BenMakesGames/BlockBreak), a demo game made with PlayPlayMini, EntityFramework, and Serliog that uses fonts, sprite sheets, pictures, and sounds.

 [![Buy Me a Coffee at ko-fi.com](https://raw.githubusercontent.com/BenMakesGames/AssetsForNuGet/main/buymeacoffee.png)](https://ko-fi.com/A0A12KQ16)

+# Upgrading from 4.x to 5.0.0

+## Breaking Changes

+PlayPlayMini now uses Silk.NET and NAudio under the hood, instead of MonoGame!

+Why such a dramatic change?
+* MonoGame has always had bad audio support, for example music tracks never looped seemlessly.
+NAudio does not have these issues.
+* The MonoGame pipeline is annoying to work with.
+It made sense when XNA was first released, but is no longer needed today.
+(MonoGame should have never reimplemented it.)
+* Silk.NET is faster, and better-architected than MonoGame.

+1. Remove all `using Microsoft.Xna.Framework;` statements.
+2. Where you're using `Color`, add `using System.Drawing;`
+   * Don't worry: `System.Drawing` _is_ cross-platform!
+(It's `System.Drawing.Common` that's not!)
+   * You may need to make other minor changes, such as replacing uses of `new Color(float r, float g, float b, float alpha)` with `Color.FromArgb(int alpha, int r, int g, int b)`.
+   * If you were using `MonoGame`'s color names, like `Color.SeaGreen`, etc, don't worry: MonoGame's colors are the exact same, owing to MonoGame being based on XNA, which was made by Microsoft in the first place!
+3. Where you're using `GameTime`, add `using BenMakesGames.PlayPlayMini.Model;`
+   * `GameTime` is pretty handy, so PlayPlayMini offers this drop-in replacement.
+4.

 # Upgrading from 3.x to 4.0.0